Jen Ervin

 About

-I am a Social Epidemiologist and Research Fellow at the Social Equity Research Centre at RMIT University.
-I hold a PhD in Social Epidemiology and a Master’s in Public Health, specialising in Quantitative Research and Gender and Women’s Health.
-My work focuses on the social determinants of health and health equity, with particular emphasis on gender (in)equality, unpaid caregiving, employment, gender norms, and mental health.
-I use robust quantitative methodologies to understand and improve population health and wellbeing, with a focus on women and girls.
+Dr Jen Ervin is a quantitative social epidemiologist at the Social Equity Research Centre at RMIT University.
+She holds a PhD in Social Epidemiology and a Master’s in Public Health, specialising in quantitative research and gender and women’s health (both from The University of Melbourne).
+Her work focuses on the social determinants of health and health equity, with particular emphasis on gender (in)equality, unpaid caregiving, employment, gender norms, and mental health.
+Jen uses robust quantitative methodologies to understand and improve population health and wellbeing, with a focus on women and girls.

-Much of my research seeks to quantify the mental health impacts of complex drivers of gender inequality, generating evidence that informs social policy and highlights critical but under-examined issues.
+Much of Jen's research seeks to quantify the mental health impacts of complex drivers of gender inequality, generating evidence that informs social policy and highlights critical but under-examined issues.

-Beyond individual-level analysis, I have contributed to the development of a composite gender equality index through the IMAGINE Gender Equality Project, applying index construction methods to measure and track gender inequality across multiple domains.
-I have also contributed to research and policy initiatives aimed at strengthening the integration of sex and gender considerations in health research and clinical practice guidelines.
-Prior to academia, I worked as a clinical veterinarian and later as a technical consultant in a large international corporation, bringing a combination of analytical expertise, commercial experience, and leadership to my research career.
+Beyond individual-level analysis, Jen has contributed to the development of a composite gender equality index through the IMAGINE Gender Equality Project, applying index construction methods to measure and track gender inequality across multiple domains.
+She has also contributed to research and policy initiatives aimed at strengthening the integration of sex and gender considerations in health research and clinical practice guidelines.
+Prior to academia, Jen worked as a clinical veterinarian and later as a technical consultant in a large international corporation, bringing a combination of analytical expertise, commercial experience, and leadership to her research career.

 Teaching interests